The Off-Beats: The Populars

 The Populars are a group of six mean kids, usually seen led by Tina, traveling in a huge nose-in-the-air clump.
 Whenever they come across an adult, they all put on fraudulent smiles and pretend to be nice.
 Grubby Groo knows that they are just hiding their evilness.
-The Populars don't just walk together, but sleep and live together as well.
+The Populars do not just walk together, but sleep and live together as well.
 Each individual is allowed a bathroom break, which enables separation of the group to commence.
 This is how Beth is able to talk to Tommy without getting into trouble.

 The Populars seem to be the inspiration for the antagonists, the Delightful Children from Down The Lane, in Codename: Kids Next Door, a cartoon on which Mo Willems has also worked.

-Tina - The principal antagonist of the series.
+Tina – The principal antagonist of the series.
 Tina is the mean-spirited leader of the Populars.
 If the Off-Beats ever show it, she is there to squash any self-esteem.
 Despite her spoiled personality and bad attitude, she seems to be intelligent, as she is curious about Betty Anne's inability to react to her negative comments.
 Some of her insults make little (if any) sense or are deemed too childish; for example, in one episode she calls paddleball "Stupid" and says that Betty Anne will get "bumpkis" once Repunzil wins the Sweepstakes.
 She is something of a stereotypical "school diva".
 Voiced by Kathleen Fasolino.

 Beth - Tina's best friend and sidekick in the group.
 It is her job to warn the Populars whenever a grown-up is near; she usually shouts "Adult!"
 Then the Populars begin their phony "nice" act.
 Once she and Tommy fell in love with each other, and they had to keep it secret.
 Voiced by Tara Ketterer.

 Billy - A boy who wears a red beanie cap.
 A running gag in the series usually involves him saying something that will upset Tina, and then the Populars throw him forward into the distance, causing him to crash into something (most likely a trash can given the sound effects) and scream.
 Voiced by Jimmy McQuaid.

 The remaining Populars are voiced by Tim Duffy (Paul), Keith Franklin (Gordon), and John Morgan (Virgil).

 Segments

 Standalone short films: 1995

+These were initially aired under their original title The Misfits, but later changed to The Off-Beats.
 The animation was choppier and the character's voices are younger.
 Also, the bean-shaped logo for The Off-Beats was green instead of pink and a Nickelodeon arrow logo with presents byline appeared on the logo.
+However, the Misfits logo had the pink bean-shaped logo, as well as the "Nickelodeon presents" arrow logo.
 These episodes were made to promote the premiere of Kablam.
 The episodes are on NickSplat's YouTube channel for now.
 They are also seen on the Rugrats “Tommy Troubles” VHS release and aired as an intermission between two Nickelodeon programmings.